What Is the NHS Audio Typing Test and How to Prepare for it?

 In life-threatening situations, they may be required to provide basic first aid instructions over the phone.

 You’ll have to take a number of challenging tests to obtain information effectively while remaining calm through several real-life stress simulations when you take the handler audio typing test.

 You will listen to a prerecorded 999 emergency and type up as many of the details as feasible for this assessment.
 To pass the real typing test, you must have a speed and accuracy of roughly 30 words a minute.

-You do not have to type verbatim, but you must include all essential information, and everything you enter must make sense – this includes proper spelling and punctuation.
+You do not have to type verbatim, but you must include all essential information and everything you enter must make sense, including proper spelling and punctuation.

-- The first audio will be of a single individual reporting a fire at a neighbour’s house to them.
+- The first audio will be of a single individual reporting a fire at a neighbour’s house.

 - The second segment will be of someone reporting a burglary at their home.

 - The third clip will be of a single individual reporting a fight between two persons at a nearby public house.

 - This audio is a transcription of a woman reporting domestic violence.